Ummah: Constitution of Medina

 The Constitution of Medina is a document created by Muhammad to regulate social and political life in Medina.
 It deals with various tribal issues such as the organization and leadership of the participating tribal groups, warfare, blood money, ransom of captives, and war expenditures.
 It is at the beginning of the document that the Muslims from the Quraysh (those from Mecca) and the Muslims from Yathrib (those from Medina) are declared to be an ummah or one nation.
 The word ummah appears again when the document refers to the treaty of the Jews and states that the Yahūd Banī ' Awf, or Jews, are an ummah that exists alongside the ummah of the Muslims or may be included in the same ummah as the Muslims.

 The document states that the Jews who join the Muslims will receive aid and equal rights.
 In addition, the Jews will be guaranteed security from the Muslims, and are granted to maintain their own religion just as the Muslims will maintain theirs.
 This implies that the ummah is not strictly a religious nation in Medina.
 The Constitution of Medina lists the various Medinan tribes derived from the Aws and Khazraj as well as the several Jewish tribes that are granted to keep their tribal organization and leadership.
 The document also reveals that each group, the Muslims and the Jews, is responsible for its own finances except during time of war, when the two are able to share expenses.

 Back to Mecca

 After the Muslim takeover of Mecca, membership in the ummah required a commitment to Islam.
-This happened as a result of Islam beginning to distinguish itself not just from Paganism but also Judaism and Christianity by emphasizing a model of nation based on Abraham.
-The membership of the ummah was now based on two main principles; the first is to worship God alone and secondly, in order to worship God properly one must be in a guided nation.
+This happened as a result of Islam beginning to distinguish itself not just from paganism but also Judaism and Christianity by emphasizing a model of nation based on Abraham.
+The membership of the ummah was now based on two main principles: the first is to worship God alone, and secondly, to worship God properly, one must be in a guided nation.
 The essentials of the new society were the new relations between human beings and God and between human beings and one another.
-The society was held together by the Prophet.
+The society was held together by Muhammad.
 Feuding among Muslim clans was forbidden.
 Muhammad's nation was designed to transform the world itself through action in the world.